 Many years ago, I took a class from a woman who was doing her doctoral thesis on the topic of psychological hardiness.
 She was a nun, but not the black-and-white kind of nun I remember from growing up.
 This particular nun wore flannel shirts and swore from time to time, but that’s not what I remember most.
 What stuck with me over the decades was her study of psychological hardiness and what exactly that means.

-In Chinese medicine, the ancients had a saying that if the “shen” was bright, the patient will survive; but if the shen was dull, the prognosis isn’t so good.
-Shen, in Chinese, is the idea that the spirit, consciousness, memories, and being-ness of a person resided in their heart, but was reflected in their eyes.
+In Chinese medicine, the ancients had a saying that if the “shen” was bright, the patient would survive; but if the shen was dull, the prognosis wasn’t so good.
+Shen, in Chinese, is the idea that the spirit, consciousness, memories, and being-ness of a person reside in their heart but is reflected in their eyes.
 As a practitioner of this medicine, I agree that looking into a person’s eyes is a good indicator of their spirit or psychological hardiness, and can be a gauge of their prognosis.

 Resilience isn’t one thing or another but is the sum of several pieces that make up the whole.
 The components of resilience are also the tools that help you get through difficult times, including:

 Perseverance.
 The Japanese have a proverb: Fall down seven times, get up eight.
 Not quitting when things get tough is a key component of resiliency, whether it’s something as simple as continuing to play the guitar even though your fingertips hurt or as overwhelming as continuing to function through great pain or illness.

 Optimism.
 Knowing that things will turn out OK even when the deck is stacked against you.

 Gratitude.
 Personally, during some very dark days, I found that being grateful for what was not going wrong, appreciating the people around me, and acknowledging the small miracles in my life is what got and continues to get me through.